-Consultant refers to individuals or firms, and includes Key Personnel of Consultant firms, who are contractually retained or have been contracted by KRS to provide investment advice to KRS but who do not exercise investment discretion.
+Consultant refers to individuals or firms, and includes Key Personnel of Consultant firms, who are contractually retained or have been appointed to KRS to provide investment advice to KRS but who do not exercise investment discretion.

-Manager
+External Manager

-An asset management firm that is seeking to be, or has been, retained by KRS or by a KRS Vehicle to manage a portfolio of assets (including securities and or contracts, etc) for a fee.
-The Manager usually has full discretion to manage KRS assets, consistent with investment management guidelines provided by KRS and fiduciary responsibility.
+An asset management firm that is seeking to be, or has been, retained by KRS or by a KRS Vehicle to manage a portfolio of assets (including securities) for a fee.
+The External Manager usually has full discretion to manage KRS assets, consistent with investment management guidelines provided by KRS and fiduciary responsibility.